tlotr/starshiptomlfile/README.md

 1. Set-ExecutionPolicy AllSigned
 2. Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))

-If you are using a desktop then remove everything under battery and only add **disabled: true**
+If you are using a desktop then remove everything under battery and only add **disabled: true** in the starship.toml file.
 This is to remove the annoying message from the terminal of not finding the battery.

+To install Terminal Icons run the below command in powershell Install-Module -Name Terminal-Icons -Repository PSGallery